 To that end, we wanted to provide a refresher on the most popular templates and checklists shared by the CMI team and our guest contributors.
 Some of these are “oldies but goodies” that we included in the first list, and others are new.
 All are intended to simplify some part of the content marketing process — and all can be customized to your particular needs.

 Buyer persona template: The first rule of content marketing is that whatever you create must be relevant to your audience.
-Here are tips on how to create a buyer persona.
+Here are tips on how to create easy, yet actionable content marketing personas.

 Content and process organization